antiguab/BAFluidView/README.md

 #### Use as a Layer

-If you want to add the effect to another view, use it's layer!
+If you want to add the effect to another view, use its layer!

 ```objc
 BAFluidView *fluidView = [[BAFluidView alloc] initWithFrame:self.view.frame startElevation:@0.3];